What is a sparse matrix?

 The col_ind vector will store the column indexes of the matrix’s elements in the val vector.
 The row_ptr vector stores the locations in the val vector that start a row.
 The storage savings for this approach are massive.

 If the matrix A is symmetric, we only have to store the upper (or lower) triangular portion of the matrix.
-The trade-off isn algorithm of greater complexity with a different pattern of data access.
+The trade-off is an algorithm of greater complexity with a different pattern of data access.

 Compressed Column Storage (CCS)